THEN ONE DAY, I HAD AN EPIPHANY

 But nothing is as painful as staying stuck somewhere you don’t belong.

-A decade ago when this picture was taken, I had just accepted my dream job and moved from Toronto to South Florida.
-My friends still saw me as a ‘firecracker’ who was ‘the life of the party,’ but secretly I was dying inside, and my life was unraveling - quickly.
+Twenty years ago when this picture was taken, I had just accepted my dream job and moved from Toronto to South Florida.
+My friends still saw me as a ‘wild woman’ who was ‘the life of the party,’ but secretly I was dying inside and my life was unraveling - quickly.

 I was drowning in my addiction, consumed by my eating disorder, crippled by depression and paralyzed by anxiety.
 There were many days when I honestly couldn’t stand to look at myself in the mirror.
 I didn’t know who I was anymore and hated the person I had become.
 It felt like I didn’t belong anywhere, and I didn’t know how to find a way out.
 I couldn’t last more than eight hours without a drink or a drug, and I didn’t believe I could exist and feel whole without using substances or starving myself.

 If you feel like you don’t belong and don’t know how to find a way out, I understand.
-I see you.
 I was there.
 The darkness can feel overwhelming, and yet, RECOVERY IS POSSIBLE.
-It is beautiful, and hard and messy sometimes, but it is WORTH IT.
+It is beautiful, and hard and messy sometimes, but it is worth it!
 I was worth it.

-As a Certified Addiction Recovery Coach (CARC), Recovery Advocate, and a person in long-term recovery, I understand that making the decision to enter recovery is one that involves great courage.
-I coach and companion to show others that THERE IS A WAY OUT.
-That there is no shame in asking for help - in fact, it may be one of the bravest things we ever do.
+As a Certified Recovery Coach, Recovery Advocate and a person in long-term recovery, I understand making the decision to enter recovery is one that involves great courage.
+I work in this space to show others that there is a way out.
+That there is no shame in asking for help, in fact, it may be the single bravest thing we ever do.

 Founder / Epiphany Recovery